Explore the wonders of science with a taste of science trivia perfect for your next STEM knowledge trivia night!

 Ready to Host Your Science Trivia Night?

 Science trivia questions are the perfect way to celebrate human discovery and scientific achievement.
-With 25 questions covering physics, chemistry, biology, and space exploration, you have everything needed to run an engaging educational event for science enthusiasts and curious learners.
+With this sample covering physics, chemistry, biology, and space exploration, you have a great starting point to run an engaging educational event for science enthusiasts and curious learners.

 Want a complete, science-ready trivia package?
 Check out our Science Trivia Night Theme Pack with ready-to-use questions, scorecards, and answer sheets.
-Or subscribe to our weekly trivia subscription for 52 complete themed packs delivered year-round, including STEM-focused and discipline-specific themes.
+Or subscribe to our weekly trivia subscription ($1 your first month, then $60/month, cancel anytime) for fresh themed packs delivered year-round, including STEM-focused and discipline-specific themes.